Offscreen conversations between teachers and other children for about 30 seconds.

 Children demonstrate the ability to comprehend both verbal and nonverbal communication.

-- Continue labeling the child’s environment for him or her; name or use sign language when introducing new objects or people
+- Strategies for interaction (16-24 months): Continue labeling the child’s environment for him or her; name or use sign language when introducing new objects or people

 Approaches to Learning